northwood-labs/local-lambda-environments-with-go/README.md

 AWS has open-sourced their [AWS Lambda runtimes as Docker images](https://github.com/aws/aws-lambda-base-images).
 However, in typical AWS fashion, they "open-sourced" them [in a broken state](https://gallery.ecr.aws/lambda/provided).
 So we've had to fork and patch to get them to work outside of Amazon as they should.

 Since we work with Go, we primarily care about the `provided.al2023` runtime.
 So [this is what we're patching and rebuilding](https://github.com/northwood-labs/lambda-provided-al2023).
 However, the runtime alone is not enough to make local Lambda functions work the way you expect.

 There is also a way to do this with the AWS SAM CLI, however (a) I'm not a fan of AWS SAM, and (b) this can be done with normal Docker Desktop, which will help you understand the pieces better and not be locked into a single vendor's local tooling.
 (In my experience, AWS has a habit of breaking things and neither noticing nor responding to issues people post in their GitHub repos.)

+## Intended audience

+The indended audience of this documentation is a person who:

+* Is actively building things for AWS Lambda (or knows how to).
+* Wants to understand how the various pieces of the puzzle work.
+* Is working with Go.
+  * …or can transpose these instructions for another language
+* Is _generally_ familiar with GitHub-isms.
+  * Personal access tokens
+  * GitHub releases can have downloadable assets
+* Is _generally_ familiar with modern Docker-isms.
+  * Multi-stage builds
+  * Multi-platform images
+  * Secure handling of secrets

 ## Dockerfile